 Currently, Astronomy and Astrophysics are one of the most rapidly growing domains of study.
 High-performance computational systems allow the simulations of complex systems such as the collision of galaxies and the analysis of large amounts of data.

 All of this results in the refinement and development of better theoretical models of various objects and phenomena.
-Area of developments ranges from the solar system to stars and plasmas in the Milky Way, to the study of complex objects such as neutron stars, supernova explosions, galaxies, and their supermassive black holes, and large scale structures in the Universe.
+Area of development ranges from the solar system to stars and plasmas in the Milky Way, to the study of complex objects such as neutron stars, supernova explosions, galaxies, and their supermassive black holes, and large-scale structures in the Universe.

 Condensed Matter Physics focuses on the predominantly experimental investigation of structural, transport, and magnetic properties of various solid objects involving human-made structures and nanosystems attractive for studying fundamental physical phenomena and those with high application potential.

 String theory is a broad and varied subject that attempts to address several deep questions of fundamental physics.
 Studies of string theory have also yielded several results on black holes’ nature and the gravitational interaction.

 It has contributed several advances to mathematical physics, which applies to various problems in black hole physics, early universe cosmology, nuclear physics, condensed matter physics, etc.